codeequity/codeEquity/docs/ceManual.md

 ### Creating a CodeEquity Project Structure from Scratch

-A CodeEquity project can be converted from an existing GitHub repository, or created from scratch.
+A CodeEquity project can be converted into from an existing GitHub repository, or created from scratch.
 This first example follows Connie creating a CodeEquity Project as a completely new project.
 Connie is already a contributor to several repositories owned by other people and organizations, and is the owner of several others.
 Connie is planning to start exploring a brewery